isabelacmor/talks/refactoring-react-how-to-untangle-a-giant-codebase.md

-# Refactoring React: How to untangle a giant codebase
+# Refactoring React: How to Untangle a Giant Codebase
 ## Abstract
 Imagine this: it’s your first day in a new codebase and you’re pumped!
 You open a component file and there it is... your worst nightmare.
 The file’s thousands of lines long - and it’s just supposed to be a presentational component!